m50d/m50d.github.com/_posts/2013-11-05-but-i-like-being-uncomfortable.md

 Well, this is awkward.

 Ever since I read [this post](http://formeinfullbloom.wordpress.com/2013/10/17/what-not-to-wear-undressing-kill-la-kills-wardrobe-nsfw/) I've felt I should write some kind of reply. ajthefourth offers a sympathetic take on *Kill La Kill*, one that accepts its eroticism as a valuable thematic choice, one that even female viewers can understand and appreciate.
+It's a peace offering, a declaration that despite appearences, men and women don't need to be enemies.

 And I'm going to crap all over that.